 Nature-Based Solutions for Climate Adaptation

 Cities and towns across the United States are identifying, preparing for, and responding to the impacts of climate change, a process known as climate change adaptation.
-They are using a variety of nature-based approaches to protect people and property that also have adaptation value for wildlife and habitat areas.
-Cities are working to prepare for a wide range of challenges including flooding, wetland degradation, drought, rising sea levels, threats to water quality, loss of species and habitat, and many more.
+They are using a variety of nature-based approaches to protect people and property that also benefit wildlife and habitat areas.
+NWF’s Green Works for Climate Resilience: A Community Guide to Climate highlights the ways in which cities and towns are working to prepare for a wide range of climate change impacts, such as flooding, wetland degradation, drought, rising sea levels, threats to water quality, loss of species and habitat, and many more.

 Inland River Flooding